straumer/makesite/readme.md

 This is a static site generator made up of a makefile and shell script(s).
 It

-- Tries to be as POSIX-compliant as possible (suggestions for improvements are welcome).
+- Tries to be as POSIX-compliant as possible.
 - Works on most GNU/Linux systems out of the box, using standard tools.
-- Works on BSD systems if GNU `make` and `envsubst` utilities are installed.
+- Works on BSD systems if GNU `make` utility is installed.
 - Multilingual.
-- Templates based on `envsubst`.
 - Plain HTML.
 - Simple and hackable, made with advanced users in mind.